nuprl/TypeWeaver/src/dataset_tools/README.md

 These are ad-hoc scripts written to automate tasks, and have not been tested for reusability.
 Nevertheless, they may still be helpful.

+* `bundle_dataset_projects.py`: transforms a dataset of JavaScript packages into a dataset of single-file projects, by bundling each package into a single file.
+  * Uses `rollup` and the custom plugin `rollup-plugin-insert-filename.mjs`.

-* `check_dataset_in_definitely_typed.py`: checks a JavaScript dataset against the DefinitelyTyped repository, to determine if the package and its dependencies have type definitions in DefinitelyTyped
+* `check_dataset_in_definitely_typed.py`: checks a JavaScript dataset against the DefinitelyTyped repository, to determine if the package and its dependencies have type definitions in DefinitelyTyped.

 * `check_dataset_with_tsc.py`: checks that a dataset (JavaScript or TypeScript) is syntactically valid, by using `tsc`.
 Does not perform type checking.